Valivar/Banking_app/README.md

 ## *Banking-App*

---> Designed a banking transaction App using Java to simulate the common functions of using a bank account.
+--> Designed a banking transaction App using Java to simulate the common functions of using a simple bank account..

 --> Used Android Studio and XML to create a GUI that supports actions such as an account, transfer, list all accounts, etc.